UAE winter break: How parents can help children reduce screen time, try new activities

-Parents should begin the transformation by 'modelling healthy habits, such as setting aside phones during family meals or important conversations', said a psychologist
+Parents should begin the transformation by 'modelling healthy habits, such as setting aside phones during family meals', said a psychologist

 Image used for illustrative purpose.
 Photo: File